Meet our Leadership Team

 Miranda Baker, also referred to at camp as "Hoot," will be exploring a new role at Camp Warwa as our Social Media Coordinator.
 Miranda began working with youth at Camp Warwa as an instructor in 2011, which was the starting point for focusing on working with kids in recreation.
 Throughout and upon completion of her BA in English from the U of A: Augustana, she worked in Camrose as an instructor, administrator, and director for a youth musical theatre company.
-Along with creating content, she spends lots of time working with her sister and little ones in their dayhome Hoots Hangout, dancing, singing, and learning new skills!
+Along with working as a communications coordinator for multiple clients, Hoot enjoys time with her husband and littles!
 Miranda is looking forward to connecting with alumni, parents and future campers!

 Community Relations Manager

 Karina Tetrault, or "Squirrel," is new to Camp Warwa and is so excited to put her 20 years of outdoor programming administration experience and love of nature to work.
 Karina worked for the City of Edmonton for over 17 years, starting as an outdoor program leader, camp leader, then worked her way up to a program manager of River Valley Programs and other excellent facilities until she left to spend more time with her daughter.
 She works from her home in Edmonton.
 Her family loves to spend time outside skiing, biking, camping, or going for a walk.
 Karina is keen to help you with your camp needs and connect with all members of the Camp Warwa Community.